-Buttonhole surgery is a good choice for patients with less breast tissue and so require less skin excision.
-Therefore, this procedure avoids the extra vertical incision and resulting scar that is part of the inverted T procedure.
-Like the inverted T, there is the hope of maintenance of sensation density in the nipples.
+Buttonhole surgery is a good choice for patients with less chest tissue and so require less skin excision.
+Therefore, this procedure avoids the extra vertical incision and resulting scar that is part of the Inverted T procedure.
+Like the Inverted T, there is the hope of maintenance of sensation density in the nipples.

 Like the Inverted T procedure, the buttonhole has the potential upside of a greater chance of sensation retention.
-But – also like the Inverted T, possible downsides include more tissue remaining in the chest area and the surgeon may not have the full control over the lateral positioning of the nipple, as they would with the double incision procedure.
-The amount of fullness left over is variable – based on how large the breasts were before surgery, and also based on the firmness of the breast tissue.
+But, also like the Inverted T, possible downsides include more tissue remaining in the chest area, and the surgeon may not have the full control over the lateral positioning of the nipple, as they would with the double incision procedure.
+The amount of fullness left over is variable – based on how much chest tissue there was before surgery, and also based on the firmness of the chest tissue.

 Finally, the surgeon still has the same challenge as with the Inverted T in that they may not be able to customize the location of the incision quite as well as they could with a Double Incision procedure.

 If you do not want free nipple grafts, or you hope to take a chance at maintaining sensation density of the nipples, the Buttonhole or Inverted T are procedures worth considering.